 Glaucoma Awareness Week 8th to 14th March

+This Glaucoma Awareness week, we intend to spread the message about this eye disease and increase peoples understanding.
 Glaucoma is a term we give to a group of conditions characterised by changes in the optic nerve.
 The commonest form of Glaucoma in the UK is Open Angle Glaucoma and almost always occurs without symptoms.

-Angle closure glaucoma is much rarer and can have symptoms such as, redness, pain, blurred vision or haloes around lights but is also often asymptomatic.
+Angle-closure glaucoma is much rarer and can have symptoms such as redness, pain, blurred vision or haloes around lights but is also often asymptomatic.

 The silent thief of sight

-The lack of symptoms is one of the problems with glaucoma and where the term “the silent thief of sight” comes from.
+Lack of symptoms is one of the problems with glaucoma and where the term “the silent thief of sight” comes from.

 It’s estimated that while 700,000 people in the UK have glaucoma, another 50% (that’s an extra 350,000, are unaware that they have glaucoma).